This is a cursory review of all the indexing search engines I have been able to find.

 - Active Search Results: very poor quality

 - Crawlson: young, slow.
 In this category because its index has a cap of 10 URLs per domain.
 I initially discovered Crawlson in the seirdy.one access logs.
-The site seems to be down right now, so I didn’t link it.

 - Anoox: Results are few and irrelevant; fails to find any results for basic terms.
 Allows site submission.
 It’s also a lightweight social network and claims to be powered by its users, letting members vote on listings to alter rankings.